-Carbon dioxide dissolution in seawater prompts decreases in pH, increases in total carbon (DIC), decreased calcium carbonate saturation state (Ω), but does not change total alkalinity (TA).
+Carbon dioxide dissolution in seawater prompts decreases in pH, increases in total inorganic carbon (DIC), decreased calcium carbonate saturation state (Ω), but does not change total alkalinity (TA).
 These four water chemistry components – pH, DIC, Ω, and TA – are all interrelated and can have a variety of different effects on aquatic organisms. pH is the negative log of the hydrogen ion concentration in water and thus decreases with increasing H+ concentration.
 DIC is the total amount of inorganic carbon in seawater and is partially comprised of CO2 in solution.
 The concept of TA is slightly more complicated as it is affected by a multitude of elements dissolved in water.
-Grossly, TA changes as the balance between electron donors and receptors change and it can buffer some of the corrosive effects of increasing dissolution of CO2.
-Since CO2 increases the amount of both electron donors and acceptors as it dissolves, TA has not net change with increased CO2.
+Grossly, TA changes with the balance between electron donors and receptors and can buffer some of the corrosive effects of increasing dissolution of CO2.
+Since CO2 increases the concentration of both electron donors and acceptors as it dissolves, TA has not net change with increased CO2.
 TA is mostly affected by biological activity and thus its measurement can be complicated in a closed system or in the near-shore environment.
 TA, DIC, and pH all affect the saturation state of calcium carbonate (CaCO3) in seawater.
-As Ω decreases below 1, water becomes undersaturated with respect to CaCO3 and it becomes more difficult for calcifying organisms to form CaCO3 structures and dissolution of these structures can occur.
+As Ω decreases below 1, water becomes undersaturated with respect to CaCO3 and it becomes more difficult for calcifying organisms to form and maintain CaCO3 structures.

 Carbonate chemistry dynamics are very different in the near-shore environment compared to the open ocean.
 In the near-shore upwelling zone, biological activity/respiration is able to rapidly reduce dissolved inorganic carbon (Fassbender et al. 2011).
 Organic matter respiration can cause near-shore, upwelled waters to become undersaturated with respect to aragonite, a polymorph of CaCO3.
 The subsequent dissolution of aragonitic structures increases TA and DIC (Fassbender et al. 2011).
 In the California Current System, upwelling causes the saturation state of aragonite to vary seasonally, becoming very low in coastal waters in the summer (Hauri et al. 2009).